panjieehh24/moodle-project/README-CLOUD.md

 ## Phase 1 — Database (Clever Cloud MySQL)

-> **Why Clever Cloud?** PlanetScale removed its free tier in 2024 — `pscale database create`
-> now fails with "Cluster size is required".
-Clever Cloud's DEV plan is real MySQL,
-> so no query code needs to change, only the connection string.

 1. Log in to [console.clever-cloud.com](https://console.clever-cloud.com)
 2. **Add-ons** → **Create an add-on** → **MySQL** → **DEV** (free)